 A cash cushion can help account holders avoid overdrawing their checking and paying fees.
 This “breathing room” (usually a few hundred dollars sitting in their account) can allow them to worry less about their balance on a daily basis, knowing they have some wiggle room.

 Looking to build a cash cushion?
 Consider opening an online bank account with SoFi.
-If you sign up for Checking and Savings with direct deposit, you’ll earn a terrific 2.00% APY, plus you’ll pay no account fees.
+If you sign up for Checking and Savings with direct deposit, you’ll earn a competitive APY, plus you’ll pay no account fees.
 That means your cash cushion could grow that much faster.

 Is a cash cushion different from an emergency fund?